Science Department

 Credit: 0.5, Semester

-Prerequisite: Concurrent enrollment or successful completion of Biology or AP Biology
+Prerequisite: Successful completion of Biology or Honors Biology

 Anatomy & Physiology